codingwatching/ai/docs/overview.md

 A powerful, type-safe AI SDK for building AI-powered applications with React, Node.js, and other JavaScript frameworks.

+## Works Great With TanStack Start!

+TanStack AI is designed to work with **any** framework, but it's **even better** with **TanStack Start** (React Start or Solid Start).
+With TanStack Start, you can:

+- **Share implementations** between AI tools and regular server functions
+- **Use `createServerFnTool`** to define once and get both an AI tool AND a callable server function
+- **Full type safety** from server to client

+You can absolutely use TanStack AI without TanStack Start, but the integration is seamless when you do!

 ## Quick Start

 Get up and running in minutes with a simple chat application.